marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2023-08-07-Fabric shorcut migration.md

 7. To create this notebook, the code is written in Pyspark,we are going to use two features (Verti-Parquet and Optimize Write) of Fabric for optimized data writing and for subsequent better reading performance
 ```
 # Python code
 #This cell sets Spark session settings to enable Verti-Parquet and Optimize on Write.
 spark.conf.set("sprk.sql.parquet.vorder.enabled", "true")
 spark.conf.set("spark.microsoft.delta.optimizeWrite.enabled", "true")
 spark.conf.set("spark.microsoft.delta.optimizeWrite.binSize", "1073741824")
 ```
+8. Save the Dataframe from parquet file to delta table

 ```
 # Python code
 table_name = 'fact_sale'